AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 * `units` (o)

 ### `fields`
 This property is optional.
 If provided it must be a list of one or more strings.
 There is no default.
 The list contains attribute names.
 When any of the attribute in this list change, a different total is displayed.
 The attributes in the list must be in referenced in the mission dialog (so that it can be changed -- monitoring a unchanging field is pointless).
+The names in the list must be unique.

 ### `fontsize`
 This property is optional.
-If provided it must be a number.
+If provided it must be a positive number.
 The default is 14.0.
 This property indicates the size (in points) of the totalizer text.

+Starting with Park Observer 2.0.0 this property is ignored.
+The font size is determined by the standard system font which can be managed with the settings app.

 ### `includeon`
 This property is optional.
 If provided it must be a boolean.
 The default is true.